exogen/postinstall-build/README.md

 ```

 The `postinstall-build` helper will check whether the first argument, `lib`,
 exists.
 If not, it will run the second argument, `npm run build-lib`.
-Because
-`build-lib` requires Babel, a dev dependency, it will run
+Since
+this probably requires your build dependencies (in this case Babel), it will
-`npm install --only=dev` before building.
+run `npm install --only=dev` first.
 When the build is done, it will run
 `npm prune --production` to clean up.
 That’s it!

+In this example the build command is another npm script.
+For convenience this
+could also be written as `postinstall-build lib --script build-lib`.

 ## Caveats

+### Bugs in npm

-### I recommend using npm 3 or better.
+**I recommend using npm 3 or better.**

 There are several distinct bugs in npm itself that you may encounter when using
 `postinstall-build` with npm 2.
 I have not been able to work around these nor